Leasehold properties regularly change hands without the knowledge of the managing agent and without the service charge arrears being settled.

 We always recommend that you send a copy of these proceedings to the buyer.

-Whilst they are unlikely to be keen to pay the previous leaseholder’s bill, when they recognise there is a risk of forfeiture proceedings they may decide to settle up in order to avoid the ongoing hassle and costs.
+Whilst the new owner is unlikely to be keen to pay the previous leaseholder’s bill, when they recognise there is a risk of forfeiture proceedings they may decide to settle up in order to avoid the ongoing hassle and costs.

 Assuming you have secured the judgment at the first stage, you then need to decide whether to pursue the seller or the buyer for the arrears.
 Some former leaseholders will pay up immediately, not wanting to have a judgment against their name.
 Others will simply ignore it.
 We generally recommend that you seek to enforce the judgment against the current leaseholder – the buyer.